-For information on setting up a 5 GHz Wi-Fi network in dual-band Keenetics, see the article 5 GHz Wi-Fi network.
+For information on setting up a 5 GHz Wi-Fi network in dual-band Keenetic models, see the 5 GHz Wi-Fi network article.

-You can read about the advantages and disadvantages of each of the ranges in the article Differences in 2.4 GHz and 5 GHz Wireless Network.
+You can read about the advantages and disadvantages of each Wi-Fi range in the article Differences in 2.4 GHz and 5 GHz wireless network.

 Starting with KeeneticOS 3.1, support for the new WPA3-PSK and OWE security algorithms for Wi-Fi was added for all Keenetic models.
 For more information, please see the article Latest Wi-Fi security: WPA3 and OWE setup.